MikeChristianson/MikeChristianson.github.io/contact/index.md

 Hi there!

 Thanks for stopping by.
+What to chat about something?
+Did I goof up somewhere?
+Have something cool to share?
+Just want to say "howdy"?

-If you would like to contact me, or just say hello, please use one of the following services.
+Get in touch using one of the following services.

 -- Mike